Editorial Policies

 Ethical Oversight

-If the research work involves chemicals, humans, animals, procedures, or equipment that have any unusual hazards inherent in their use, the author must clearly identify these in the manuscript in order to obey the ethical conduct of research using animals and human subjects.
+If the research work involves chemicals, human, animals, procedures or equipment that have any unusual hazards inherent in their use, the author must clearly identify these in the manuscript in order to obey ethical conduct of research using animals and human subjects.
 If required, Authors must provide legal, ethical clearance from an association or legal organization.

 Correction and Retraction

-Organisms takes its responsibility to maintain the integrity and completeness of the scholarly record of our content for all end users very seriously.
+Organisms: Journal of Biosciences takes its responsibility to maintain the integrity and completeness of the scholarly record of our content for all end users very seriously.
 Changes to articles after they have been published online may only be made under the circumstances outlined below.
-Organisms places great importance on the authority of articles after they have been published and our policy is based on best practices in the academic publishing community.
+Organisms: Journal of Biosciences places great importance on the authority of articles after they have been published and our policy is based on best practice in the academic publishing community.

 An Erratum is a statement by the authors of the original paper that briefly describes any correction(s) resulting from errors or omissions.
 Any effects on the conclusions of the paper should be noted.
 The corrected article is not removed from the online journal, but notice of erratum is given.
 The Erratum is made freely available to all readers and is linked to the corrected article.